adheeb2/personality-driven-npc-llm/README.md

 ---

-## ⚙️ How It Works
+## How It Works

 1. Player input goes through a Streamlit UI.
 2. Python sends it to the Ollama API.
 3. A prompt template makes sure the NPC replies in-character.
 4. The dialogue history is saved in session state, so conversations feel continuous.

-It’s not fancy AI agent stuff — just smart prompt engineering plus a lightweight UI.
+It’s not fancy AI agent stuff, just some zero-shot prompting plus a lightweight UI.
 But it works.

 ---